top of page

 GET THE LOOK:

 Channel the great seafarers of Portuguese history for an epic costume — you could take on the name of Vasco da Gama, Bartolomeu Dias, Fernão de Magalhães, to name a few.
-Start off with a Renaissance outfit and add a black cloak.
-To really get into the explorer character, carry around a map and skyscope.
+Start off with a Renaissance outfit and add a cloak.
+To really get into character, carry around a map (burn the edges of a rolled up piece of paper) and skyscope.

-If you purchase our recommended costume items on Amazon and Etsy, we may receive a small commission because we are an affiliate member.
+If you purchase a recommended costume item on Amazon or Etsy, we may receive a small commission because we are an affiliate member.
 Thank you for supporting a Portuguese-owned small business!

 Love these costume ideas?!